pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/manual_tests.rst

        where ``$OUTPUT_PRODUCT`` is the path to the decompressed output product, reported in the printed output of step 1
-     - The output of the command is empty.
+     - The output of the command is empty

    * - 3.
-     - Check that the output product has been correctly decompressed, by opening it with Panoply (after reverting step 0 of `FCIDECOMP.JAVA.TP.01.01`_) and creating a plot using the `/data/ir_105/measured/effective_radiance`
+     - Check that the output product has been correctly decompressed, by opening it with Panoply (after reverting step 0 of `FCIDECOMP.JAVA.TP.01.01`_) and creating a plot using the ``/data/ir_105/measured/effective_radiance`` variable
-     - Plot is generated.
+     - Plot is generated

 .. _FCIDECOMP.OFF.TC.01.01: